-Nebraska State Penalties and Sanctions for Selected Alcohol Offenses
+Nebraska State Law Penalties and Sanctions for Selected Alcohol Offenses

 Minor in Possession: It is against the law for a person under the age of 21 years to sell, dispense, consume, or possess alcohol.
 Neb.
-Rev. Stat. § 53 ☐ 180.02 (Reissue 2010).
+Rev. Stat. § 53-180.02 (Reissue 2021).
 In general, unless an exception applies, any person under the age of 21 years violating this law is guilty of a Class III misdemeanor; additional consequences may apply if the person is 18 years of age or younger.
 Neb.
-Rev. Stat. § 53-180.05(4) and § 53-181 (Cum.
-Supp.
-2020); § 28-106(1) (Reissue 2016).
-Penalties for violation of this law may include one or more of the following: the impoundment of the offender's license for thirty days or more; the requirement to attend an alcohol education class; the requirement to complete twenty hours or more of community service; submission to an alcohol assessment by a licensed counselor, imprisonment of up to three months; and/or a \$500 fine;.
+Rev. Stat. § 53-180.05(4) and § 53-181 (Reissue 2021); § 28-106(1) (Reissue 2016).
+Depending on the age of the violator and the number of offense, penalties for violation of this law may include one or more of the following: the impoundment of the offender's license for thirty days or more; the requirement to attend an alcohol education class; the requirement to complete twenty hours or more of community service; submission to an alcohol assessment by a licensed counselor; imprisonment of up to three months; and/or a \$500 fine.
 Neb.
-Rev. Stat. § 53 □ 180.05(4) and § 53 □ 181 (Cum.
-Supp.
-2020); § 28 □ 106(1) (Reissue 2016).
+Rev. Stat. § 53-180.05(4) and § 53-181 (Reissue 2021); § 28-106(1) (Reissue 2016).

 The law provides immunity from minor in possession alcohol charges when someone underage is in need of medical assistance.
 A penalty may not be imposed on a person who otherwise violated the law if the person (i) made a good faith request for emergency medical assistance in response to the possible alcohol overdose of themself or another person as soon as the emergency situation is apparent; (ii) made the request for medical assistance; and (iii) when emergency medical assistance was requested for the possible alcohol overdose of another person: (A) remained on the scene until the medical assistance arrived; and (B) cooperated with medical assistance and law enforcement personnel.
 Neb.
-Rev. Stat. § 53 □ 180.05(4) and § 53 □ 181(3) (Cum.
-Supp.
-2020).
+Rev. Stat. § 53-180.05(4) and § 53-181(3) (Reissue 2021).